 This gets even more complicated, as while an app gets ranked for the keywords targeted in its store listings, it also gets ranked for many combinations of different phrases and individual keywords.
 It’s crucial to understand how to make sense of these huge amounts of rankings data and create simple indices that show ranking progress.
 At the end of the day, we want to see if the ASO changes have increased search visibility.

 Create easy-to-work-with data

 To track your app’s keyword rankings at any given time, you will need to use a software tool that scans the app stores and accumulates relevant keyword data.
 Some of the more popular tools in the industry that do so are: SensorTower, Appannie and MobileAction.
-In this post, we’ll look at the important data generated by what we perceive as the best ASO tool, ST (SensorTower).
+In this post, we’ll look at the important data generated by these ASO tools.

 Choose dates for comparison